Introduction

 Build a disk image

 Now, use make_developer_script_runner.sh.
 The script will create a file called dev_runner_image.bin that can be placed on a USB disk.
-Note that these instructions assume that you've set the RECOVERY_KERNEL variable properly, as would happen if you followed the instructions in the Developer Guide.
+Note that these instructions assume that you've set the RECOVERY_KERNEL variable properly, as explained above.

 ./make_developer_script_runner.sh --kernel_image=${RECOVERY_KERNEL} --developer_script=run_a_shell.sh